VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/docker-modules-development.md

 ![Developing inside a Container](media/developing-inside-container.png)

 !!! note
-    The solution does not include the Storefront and Theme components.
+    The solution does not include the Frontend Application components.

 The web service container is based on the **virtocommerce/platform** latest Linux image.